CMUSchwartzLab/Sc-TUSV-ext/README.md

 ## Installation
-To run Sc-TUSV-ext, two separate environments are required.
+To run Sc-TUSV-ext, a python 2.7 environment is required.
-- The first environment is for MEDICC2.
-You can create the medicc2 environment by running the following commands: <br>
-    ```
-    conda create -n medicc_env

-    conda activate medicc_env

-    conda install -c bioconda -c conda-forge medicc2
-    ```
-  Or, please follow the instructions as described in [https://bitbucket.org/schwarzlab/medicc2/src/master/](https://bitbucket.org/schwarzlab/medicc2/src/master/).

-- The second environment is for running the program with python 2.7.
 This will need the following commands: <br>
     ```
     conda create -n sctusvext python=2.7
     conda activate sctusvext